Collect and utilize customer preferences at scale

 Gain clarity, then design for scale

 To begin, I synthesized cross-industry patterns in how preferences are introduced, reinforced, and activated, using those insights to align stakeholders on what “good” looks like from a customer perspective.
-I then conducted a customer journey mapping workshop where we identified the highest-leverage moments where preferences could drive relevance at scale.

 Image of journey mapping activity in Figjam